atomone-hub/genesis/README.md

   prominent self-reinforcing constitution; or a fork of a chain with a modified constitution or modified software that is intended to achieve the same.
 * $ATONE: the primary staking token for AtomOne.
 Previously known as $ATOM1.
-* $phATONE: the liquid staking token for AtomOne.
-Previously known as $phATOM1.
+* $PHOTON: the liquid staking token for AtomOne.
+Previously known as $phATOM1 or $phATONE. the latest in tokenomics design.
-* $PHOTON: currently refers to $phATONE. the latest in fee token design, a more deflationary alternative to $ATOM, by popular demad.
+* $phATOM: the liquid staking token for Gaia offered on AtomOne for $ATOM (not
+  $ATONE).

 ----------------------------------------
 # Objectives